Peter Kalmus (physicist): Selected research

-1957 to 1960 - Kalmus conducted research at UCL mainly on the development of new instruments, helping to build a small particle accelerator, a 29 MeV electron microtron, its beam extraction system, and its external focusing using quadrupole magnets (probably the first use of these in the UK), and later devising an accurate method of measuring relativistic electron beam energies using Cerenkov radiation, then a novel technique.
+1957 to 1960 - Kalmus conducted research at UCL mainly on the development of new instruments, helping to build a small particle accelerator, a 29 MeV electron microtron, its beam extraction system, and its external focusing using quadrupole magnets (probably the first use of these in the UK), and later devising an accurate method of measuring relativistic electron beam energies using Cherenkov radiation, then a novel technique.

 1960 to 1964 – Kalmus worked for Argonne National Laboratory, USA, initially in the Particle Accelerator Division, directed by Albert Crewe.
-He was responsible for designing beam-transport equipment for the coming 12.5 Gev Zero Gradient Synchrotron.
+He was responsible for designing beam-transport equipment for the coming 12.5 GeV Zero Gradient Synchrotron.
 He transferred to the High Energy Physics Division and in 1961 went to CERN with an Argonne group headed by Art Roberts.
 It was at CERN that he first met John Dowell, and they designed and set up a particle beamline at the new 25 GeV Proton Synchrotron.
 The Argonne group used this beamline to conduct a series of measurements of hyperon polarisation using a large optical spark chamber inside a magnetic field: a pioneering technique which much later became the basis of many other electronic imaging chambers.
-On returning to Argonne in 1962 he collaborated with a Chicago group in an experiment on boson production, work which was finished during future visits to the USA as a visiting scientist at the University of Chicago.
+On returning to Argonne in 1962, he collaborated with a University of Chicago group in an experiment on boson production, work which was finished during future visits to the USA as a visiting scientist.

 1964 onwards – Kalmus was appointed Lecturer at Queen Mary College, University of London.
 He began a research collaboration with Alan Astbury of Rutherford Laboratory, which was to continue for about 20 years, when Alan Astbury moved to Canada.
 The Queen Mary and Rutherford Laboratory collaboration carried out a series of experiments at the new Nimrod accelerator at Rutherford Laboratory, mostly in strong interaction physics: nucleon isobar production in proton-proton collisions and elastic proton-proton scattering at wide angles, this time using spark chambers with sonic readout.
 Results from this accelerator helped to lay the experimental foundations of the quark model.

 In 1970 this collaboration transferred their activities to CERN, to embark on a series of experiments on low energy antiproton-proton interactions.
 In this they were joined by physicists from Daresbury Laboratory and the University of Liverpool.
 Kalmus designed the (then) most intense low energy antiproton beam in the world.
 The experiments on differential cross sections and polarisation for the elastic and two-body meson channels culminated in the discovery of three new mesons and a determination of their quantum numbers.
 The period 1974 to 1978 was spent carrying out the last set of experiments at Nimrod.
 Kalmus designed a new low momentum beamline, this time for kaons, for a series of experiments with a polarised deuteron target.
 Several key measurements were made on kaon-nucleon elastic and charge exchange polarisation.